alex-sharifi/linux-tips/README.md

   - Pattern matching: filter on values in a given field, i.e. filtering on values in column 2 would be: `awk '$2 ~ /pattern/' [filenames...]`
   - BEGIN and END parameters can be used to initate variables, print headings, set field separators; or complete actions after the last line has been processed, respectively.
   - Variables are defined by being used, and initialised to zero by default.

+- Git
+  - The 'object store' is a database that holds four kinds of items: _blobs_, _trees_, _commits_ and _tags_.
+    - _Blobs_ are a string of bytes, represented as a whole, containing the files complete contents.
+    - _Trees_ are the entire hierarchy of tree and blob objects.
+The complete state of the repository content at one point in time.
+A snapshot of a particular directory's content, including that of all directories beneath it.
+    - _Commits_ are the fundamental unit of change in Git.
+A snapshot of the entire repository content.
+Consists of a pointer to a _tree_, context about the commit (i.e. authour, committer), and a list of zero or more other commit objects, called the parents of this commit - when a commit has more than one parent, this indicates a "merge".
+    - _Tags_ distinguish a particular commit by giving it a human-readable name, usually identifying a particular software release.
+  - Branches:
+    - Defined as the collection of all commits in the graph that are reachable from the tip by following the parent backward along the history.
+    - When you change some files and add a new commit containing the changes, the branch name advances to the new commit, which in turn points to the old commit as its sole parent.
+In other words, Git adds the new commit to the end of the branch using the commit's parent pointer, and advances the branch ref to the new commit.
+    - Deleting a branch does not delete any commits.
+You can still access abandoned commit IDs by using the reflog `git log -g`.
+    - Since a branch is defined as the set of all commits that contributed content to the latest commit, `git log --first-parent` shows only the history of "this" branch.
+  - The Index:
+    - The index is the implicit source of content for a normal commit, separate from both your working tree and any commit.
+    - You need to "stage" a changed file in the index with `git add` in order for it to be part of the next commit.
+    - `git diff` (with arguments) shows the differences between your working tree and the index (rather than the current commit).
+The idea is that `git diff` shows changes not yet staged for commit.
+    - `git ls-files` shows the current content of the index.
+  - Merging:
+    - Git records the fact of a merge with a "merge commit": a commit having more than one parent.
+  - Push and pull:
+    - _Fast forward update_ is when one ref is simply moved forward along the branch to catch up with the other.
+  - Configuration:
+    - Your global personal Git configuration is in `~/.gitconfig`; local Git configuration is in `.git/config`
+    - `git init` creates a repository in the current directory.
+    - Set parameters with `git config` rathern than editing the above file, i.e. `git config --{local,global,system} parameter value`.
+If you give this command when your current directory is inside a Git repository, it implies `--local`
+  - Repositories retain references to original repositories, called a "remote".
+If the original repository contains two branches named `master` and `topic`, their remote-tracking branches in your clone appear qualified with the name of the remote, i.e. `origin/master` and `origin/topic`.
+  - 'Content based addressing' is used to assign object identifers based on an object's contents.
+Object identifiers are hashes of a arbitrary block of data.
+  - Git uses 'refs' to name things (named pointers), including commits, branches and tags.
+A _simple ref_ points directly to an object ID (usually a commit or tag) or a _symbolic ref_ points to another ref.
+    - `git show-ref` displays refs and the objects to which they refer.
+    - The special ref HEAD determines what branch you are on.

 # Useful Websites